Hyomoto/ImguiGMLWrapper/README.md

 imgui.window -> Used to open/close new windows.
 *	open( name, function ) -> opens a new window
 *	close( name ) -> closes the specified window
+*	invert( id, function ) -> opens or closes the window depending on its current state.
 *	is_open( name ) -> returns true if the named window is open